 - 640 – Let’s rock & roll!

 2. Have you been pre-qualified with another lender in the past 6 months?

 If yes: great!
 You are probably still qualified to buy.

 If you tried but did not qualify, did you take the suggested steps from the other lender?
 If not, you may still have the same challenges.

 If you have not spoken with a lender at all, getting your financial baseline is where you NEED to start.
-I do see a lot of buyers starting their home search where they THINK they are or should be.
-Since most consumers are not aware of how credit companies and banks/mortgage providers are evaluating your credit scores, or score certain kinds of income, you might be in for a surprise if you don’t speak with a lender before you start with your home search.
+I see a lot of buyers starting their home search with a budget of what they THINK they will be approved for.
+Since most consumers are not aware of how credit companies and banks/mortgage providers are evaluating their credit scores, or score certain kinds of income, you might be in for a surprise if you don’t speak with a lender before you start with your home search.

 3. Are you employed or Self-Employed?

 - Two years same line of work

 - How long have you been in your line of work?